 The cover letter should be short, authentic and relevant—just tell us what excites you about the company and why you think you might be a good fit!
 At this stage, we're mostly evaluating your communication, enthusiasm and experience.

 Someone from our team will go through your application and reach out to let you know if you've made it to the second step, the initial screen.

 This is a 15-minute video call where we get to know each other and understand if there's mutual interest in working together.
 We mostly avoid formalities, we talk about a bit of everything and see how we feel about each other.

 We'll ask you about your professional experience and what made you apply at Nebulab, and you'll also get the chance to ask any questions you might have about the company and the work we do.
 We will also ask about your salary expectations in order to understand whether they're in line with what we can offer for your seniority and location.

-- Be on time.
-This is extremely important and is an indicator of your professionalism: just being on time will give you an advantage on many candidates.
+- Come on time.
+This is extremely important for us: simply being on time will give you an advantage over many candidates.

-- Be equipped.
-Make sure you have a good Internet connection, a good headset and a good camera.
-And please, find a quiet place to call from!
+- Come equipped.
+Make sure you have a good Internet connection, a good headset and a good webcam.
+Also, find a quiet place to call from!

-The aptitude test is a way for us to get to know you better and to understand how you think, act and communicate.
-The test will be mainly focused on your soft skills but there are some basic technical questions as well.
+The aptitude test is a way for us to get to know you better and to understand how you think, act and communicate in a professional setting.
+The test is mainly focused on your soft skills, but there are some basic technical questions as well.
 The test will be sent to you via HackerRank.